China April exports unexpectedly contract, import slide worsens, more stimulus seen

 Buffeted by lukewarm foreign and domestic demand, China's trade sector has wobbled in the past year, adding to pressure on the slowing economy and unsettling policymakers.

-Earlier this week, China's trade minister said the devaluation of currencies by some countries has led to sharp gains in the yuan, hurting the competitiveness of Chinese exports.
+Earlier this week, China's trade minister said the devaluation of currencies by some countries has led to sharp gains in the yuan CNY=CFXS, hurting the competitiveness of Chinese exports.

 The yuan has gained against major non-dollar currencies in recent months, leading to its rise on a trade-weight basis.